Eientei and Lunar Capital

 I drag my left hand to her throat, full squeeze her there, and raise my right on gain.
 And burning now, I beat her face in.
 I want to hurt her.
 I will split her head open.
 Her spit and blood speckles my face, and I just hit on gain.
 When I have struck her a seventh time and make for an eighth, Yuugi’s toes sharplike find my side, as my fellow oni kicks me off of our younger friend so to collide with some bark.
 The ground is broken from the falling and uprooting of the tree which caught me, and after I lay amidst clouded sand and splinters.
 This feeling...
 Yes: that shot was one that sought a kill.

 But I stand as if it were nothing.
 I have a cause, and now feel onlike as the belly of Yatsugatake it self.
 This Ibuki Suika is hellfire whole.
 I am bolstered.
 And, with this shatt’ring of the earth, now I will erupt.

 The Ibaraki can sense this coming.
 I can see it in her swollen face as she picks herself up, staring at me with a light hold of her wrist.
 I see her glance back at Yuugi too and—yes.
 Yes.
 There it is.
 You want it, too, eh bear?
 We are aligned as “oni” on this.
 I all so want to have you.
 Come on, then: let’s fight.
 But, do I have to say it?
-I am greater than you.

 I breathe out and fog escapes me, but I will not grow.
 No, I do not need that advantage for Yuugi.
 The want of murder between us stands our hairs, and our malevolent wills replace the air.
 Kasen gets out the way, and I am ready.
 It is then that a crow finds us and lands in front of me.
 I look at this red-eyed servant, her slight-cropped hair frayed and frantic.
 I look at her, and begin to raise my grasp for her neck.